-- Encourage citizen-inspired collaboration, collective governance and shared responsibility in regeneration of the urban commons.
+- Encourage citizen-inspired collaboration, collective governance and shared responsibility in the regeneration of the urban commons.

 - Build upon the city's intrinsic strengths in social innovation and civic imagination.

-- Reposition a digital city strategy toward participatory innovation with emphasis on inclusive solutions.
+- Reposition a digital city strategy toward participatory innovation with an emphasis on inclusive solutions.